 Going All Out With a Letter to Seller

-As mentioned above, there are numerous ways to improve your offer.
-One of the ways to improve your offer is to send a letter to the seller.
+One way to improve your offer on a house is to write a letter to the seller.
 Since I was already playing the game, I figured why not write a letter…

 I’m interested in the house because I love the natural light coming into the kitchen.
 I can imagine you hanging out with some friends chatting there over coffee or tea and having a good time.
 I can also see you with your friends hanging out in the back of the house, grilling and enjoying the summer times.